moolen/bent/README.md

 Bent's abstraction of endpoints and services is a different one than the one AWS Fargate makes.

-* bent doesn't care about "services"
+* it doesn't care about "ECS services"
 * all (ecs) tasks are equal
 * a task may expose multiple endpoints
 * tasks use dockerLabels to configure the sidecar